Barton and Winton

 Barton and Winton is an electoral ward of Salford, England created by the Local Government Boundary Commission for England (LGBCE) replacing the previous electoral wards of Barton and Winton.

-It is represented in Westminster by Barbara Keeley MP for Worsley and Eccles South.
+It is represented in Westminster by Michael Wheeler MP for Worsley and Eccles.
 The first councillors for the ward were elected at the 2021 local elections.

 Councillors

 The ward is represented by three councillors, each elected for a four-year term.

 The current councillors for the ward are Paula Boshell (Lab), David Lancaster (Lab), and John Mullen (Lab).